ObeoNetwork/BPMN-Designer/README.md

 ![Travel Agency](images/TravelAgency.png)

-These plugins are released under the EPL Open-Source License.
+These plugins have been created with Eclipse/Sirius and are released under the EPL Open-Source License.

 To install it:
 - Download OD Community Edition version 8.1.2: https://www.obeodesigner.com/en/download-previous-versions